Transformers Provably Learn Algorithmic Solutions for Graph Connectivity, But Only with the Right Data: Introduction

+To study this question, we adopt \textit{graph connectivity} as a controlled testbed.
+Connectivity is a fundamental problem in computational complexity \citep{wigderson1992complexity} that combines three properties suited to our analysis.
+First, it admits an unambiguous algorithmic solution: reachability equals the transitive closure and is computable via matrix powering \citep{warshall1962,floyd1962}.
+Second, recent theory shows that Transformers with depth $L = \Theta(\log n)$ can express this algorithm through matrix powering constructions \citep{merrill2025logdepth}, so the architecture is provably expressive enough.
+Third, connectivity admits simple heuristics based on node degrees that correlate with the correct answer on typical random graphs but fail on adversarial instances.
+This makes it possible to test whether training recovers the algorithm or settles for the shortcut.

+Despite these expressivity guarantees, whether gradient descent actually finds the algorithmic solution remains open.
+Our experiments reveal that standard Transformers achieve perfect in-distribution accuracy on random graphs yet fail catastrophically on simple OOD instances such as two disjoint chains (see \S\ref{ssec:prelim} and \Cref{fig:roberta}).
+To understand both the failure mode and how to correct it, we analyze the \emph{Disentangled Transformer} \citep{friedman2023ltp,nichani2024transformerslearncausalstructure}, a simplified architecture that is more amenable to theoretical analysis while preserving the essential computations.
+We summarize our contributions below.

-\begin{enumerate}[itemsep=0pt] \item \emph{Non-asymptotic capacity tied to diameter.} Prior work establishes log-depth expressivity for connectivity: Transformer models require a depth of $L \in \Theta(\log(n))$ in the number of nodes $n$ \citep{merrill2025logdepth}.
-In \Cref{thm:capacity}, we prove a non-asymptotic capacity theorem that depends on \textit{instance difficulty}, characterized by the graph diameter rather than only on the number of nodes $n$.
-Let $\mathrm{diam}(G)$ denote the maximum shortest-path distance between any two connected nodes.
-We show that an $L$-layer model solves connectivity on all graphs with $\diam(G)\le 3^{L}$.
-We refer to $3^{L}$ as the model’s \emph{capacity}.
-We complement this by proving a matching capacity bound of $3^L$, and we empirically validate the diameter-depth scaling by training both disentangled and standard Transformer models.
+\paragraph{An $L$-layer model solves connectivity up to diameter $3^L$, but no further. } We prove tight bounds that characterize model capacity in terms of graph diameter rather than the number of nodes.
+Let $\diam(G)$ denote the maximum shortest-path distance between any two connected nodes.
+On the expressivity side, we show that an $L$-layer Disentangled Transformer can solve connectivity on all graphs with $\diam(G) \le 3^L$ by implementing a matrix powering algorithm (\Cref{thm:expressivity}).
+On the limitations side, we prove a matching upper bound: for any choice of nonnegative weights, there exists a graph with diameter $3^L + 1$ on which the model fails (\Cref{thm:capacity}).
+Together, these results establish that $3^L$ is the maximum diameter an $L$-layer model can handle perfectly.
+We call this quantity the model's \emph{capacity}.
+We empirically validate this diameter-depth scaling on both disentangled and standard Transformers.

-\item \emph{An algorithm-heuristic decomposition.} We prove in \Cref{thm:w_decomposition} and \S\ref{story:algo-heur} that if the model has certain symmetries such as being invariant to relabellings of the vertices of the graph, the learned weights for a disentangled Transformer are a superposition of an algorithmic and a heuristic channel.
-We empirically validate that trained models have this invariance property.
-The algorithmic channel is responsible for multi-hop composition or the computation of matrix powers of the adjacency matrix (via repeated squaring).
-The heuristic channel determines if two nodes are connected based on the degrees of the two nodes, and similar higher-order generalizations of the degree based on the local neighborhood of the two nodes.